mpitx/arch.cluster/README.markdown

 1. Boot Latest Arch Media

-2. Setup Network Connections
+2. Setup Network Connections:

-    *   This is done for you
+    This is (/ should be) done for you

-    *   However, if you require static IP see [configuring network][archConfigNetwork]
+    However, if you require static IP see
+    [configuring network][archConfigNetwork]

-3. Install Git
+3. Install Git:

-    *   `pacman -S git`
+    `pacman -S git`

 4. Clone [this] repository